 Connecting to the server remotely

-* We open a Terminal/shell on computer A. This is straightforward if the client computer runs Linux or MacOS.
-If we have a Windows client, we will need to install and use a windows SSH client application such as Putty.
+– We open a Terminal/shell on computer A. This is straightforward if the client computer runs Linux or MacOS.
+If we have a Windows client, we will need to install and use a windows SSH client application such as Putty or another SSH Window command line.

-* You will need to connect as a user who have an account on the server machine by using the “ssh” shell command with appropriate arguments.
-In the following example, the username is “andrea” both on the client and on the server computers (both running ubuntu).
-So “andrea” will appear in the prompt of the local machine, in the ssh command arguments, in the prompt of the remote machine.
+– You will need to connect as a user who has an account on the server machine by using the “ssh” shell command with appropriate arguments.
+In the following example, the username is “andrea” both on the client and on the server computers (both running Ubuntu).
+So “andrea” will appear in the prompt of the local machine, in the ssh command arguments and in the prompt of the remote machine.
 Do not let this confuse you, as it is a common situation.

 On the local machine A we open a shell and type:

-This means we want to login as user “andrea” on machine 184.108.40.206 (**B**, the server) by using ssh.
-Please note that this IP address is purely hypothetical, do not try the command as it is, use your username@your-server-IP.
+This means we want to login as user “andrea” on machine 188.8.131.52 (B, the server) by using ssh.
+Please note that this IP address is purely hypothetical, do not try the command as it is, use your username@your-server-IP instead.
 If your server, or the server you are connecting to, has an associated domain name, you can use this instead of the IP address to connect:

 A sample SSH login session